-When ident is used, the string is expected to correspond to a message definition in a CAN message database specified when compiling (see section 1.3.6).
+When ident is used, the string is expected to correspond to a message definition in a CAN message database specified when compiling (see Section 1.3.6, CAN Databases (.dbc Files), on Page 12).

-As a special case, an asterisk ''can be used as the message.
+As a special case, an asterisk '' can be used as the message.
 This means that each time a CAN message arrives the code block will be executed if a more specific on CanMessage block does not exist for the received message identifier.

 Another special case is an asterisk in brackets.
-Using "[]" is the same as '' except the code block will be executed even if a more specific on CanMessage block for the received message identifier.
+Using "[]" is the same as '' except the code block will be executed even if a more specific on CanMessage block exists for the received message identifier.
 The more specific on CanMessage block will then be executed as normal.